rbms-bsc/DCRMR/_pages/PPDM/Publication-Statement.md

 ## 5.2.35 No publication statement

-<a name="5.2.35.1">5.2.35.1</a> If the resource lacks a statement relating to publication and the identity of the publisher can be determined or reasonably surmised, then supply the publication information in square brackets.
+<a name="5.2.35.1">5.2.35.1</a> If the resource lacks a statement relating to publication and the identity of the publisher can be determined or reasonably surmised, supply the publication information in square  brackets and make a [Note on publication statement](/DCRMR/ppdm/Note-on-publication-statement/) to justify supplied information (see [5.24.31.5](/DCRMR/ppdm/Note-on-publication-statement/#5.24.31.5)).

 >Example:
 >Publication statement: <CITE>[Passy, France] : [Benjamin Franklin], [1781]</CITE>